 Subsidiary Books are those books of original entry in which transactions of similar nature are recorded in one place and chronological order.
 In a big concern, recording all transactions in one Journal and posting them into various ledger accounts will be very difficult and involve a lot of clerical work.

 This is avoided by sub-dividing the journal into various subsidiary journals or books.
-The subdivisions of a journal into various subsidiary journals for recording transactions of similar nature are called as ‘Subsidiary Books.’.
+The subdivisions of a journal into various subsidiary journals for recording transactions of similar nature are called ‘Subsidiary Books.’.
 Thus following are the subsidiary books.

 Types of Subsidiary books

 4. Sales Return Book: This book is used to record goods that have been sold are returned by customers.

 5. Bills Payable Book: This book is used to record all bills drawn by the creditors and accepted by the Trader.